jeffsocal/tidyproteomics/README.md

 Proteomics analysis software, available either through a paid subscription or as an open-source tool, fail to output data in a well conceived tidy format.
 A majority of these tools generate output formats that have either mixed wide- and long-format data structures, columns headers with messy names and added symbols, and often confusing variable names.
 This leads researchers to create one-off scripts for cleaning and importing data from various formats, often creating an environment of unmaintained, bespoke code.
 This package attempts to solve that problem by creating a flexible import tool to unify multiple formats and create an new tidy R object for proteomics analysis.

-Currently inputs are implemented for ProteomeDiscoverer, MaxQuant, Skyline and DIA-NN, and assume peptide level FDR has already been accounted for.
 This package supports at a high level:

 -   data importing
 -   data filtering